Prospective offtaker demand

 Squamish Nation

-UBC CERC clean energy research partnership.
+UBC CERC clean energy research on Squamish territory.
 Councillor Chris Lewis is a public champion of clean energy transition.
-Squamish Clean Technology Association.
+Squamish Clean Technology Association active in region.

 MQ